Faculty Success: Faculty Belonging and Inclusion

 Professional Development Training

 Implicit Bias Training is offered to Faculty Search Committees as part of the hiring process.
-The training walks the search committee through an inclusive hiring process and guides them in utilizing best practices in their outreach, recruitment, and advertising strategies to attract qualified candidates and expand the applicant pool’s diversity.
-It also provides clarification and guidance on developing rubrics and matrices used to conduct an equitable search process.
+The training, a collaboration with Human Resources, walks the search committee through an inclusive hiring process and guides them in utilizing best practices in their outreach, recruitment, and advertising strategies to attract qualified candidates and expand the applicant pool’s diversity.
+It also provides clarification and guidance on developing rubrics and matrices for conducting an equitable search process.

-Collaborations Supported by the Faculty Belonging and Inclusion Program
+Collaborations Supported by the Office of Academic Initiatives and Faculty Success

 The Faculty Committee on Diversity and Inclusion (FCDI) is committed to providing educational opportunities for students of varied cultural, religious, academic, and economic backgrounds.
-The committee values the diversity on our campus and works toward understanding and promoting it.
-The committee aligns its work with university-wide goals, focusing on having a diverse faculty that helps students broaden their national and international perspectives and enhance the possibilities for personal and institutional growth such diversity provides.
+The committee values the diversity on our campus and works to understand and promote it.
+The committee aligns its work with university-wide goals, focusing on having a diverse faculty that helps students broaden their national and international perspectives and enhance the possibilities for personal and institutional growth that such diversity provides.

-The FCDI welcomes all faculty, including non-tenure-track full-time, contingent faculty and staff members who wish to volunteer to serve.
+The FCDI welcomes all faculty and staff who wish to volunteer to serve on the committee.

 Committee Vision